-45 Years Ago: ‘Baretta’ Premiere Echoes Robert Blake’s Dark Future
+How the ‘Baretta’ Premiere Echoed Robert Blake’s Dark Future

-Robert Blake, an actor who rose to his widest fame playing a street-smart detective in TV's Baretta, returned to headlines in 2001 when he wife was gunned down after dinner at an Italian eatery in Sherman Oaks, Calif.
+Robert Blake rose to his widest fame playing a street-smart detective in TV's Baretta, then returned to headlines in 2001 when his wife was gunned down after dinner at an Italian eatery in Sherman Oaks, Calif.

 Unfortunate similarities with the premiere episode of Baretta, which aired on Jan.
 17, 1975, didn't help his defense.
 Nevertheless, Blake was eventually cleared in the murder of Bonny Lee Bakley, who was shot twice while sitting in a car parked near Vitello's restaurant.
 The actor said he went back inside to get a forgotten handgun.
 No one else was ever charged.